 This psalm tells us what we already know.
-Life, even as believers, isn’t always neat and tidy.
+Life isn’t always neat and tidy.
 Things don’t always turn out the way we’d like them to.
 We feel hemmed in.
-In a fix that never gets fixed.
-A fog that refuses to lift.
 Through an exit leading to nowhere.
-We know this.

 Remember a time when you cry out to God, and no one seems to be there?
 I do.
 When friends quickly disappear.
-Tongues wag with gossipy glee.
+Tongues wag with gossip.
 Did God let go of me?
 Left to my own devices?
-Too bad I couldn’t blame it all on others… or Him.

 You know what I needed most?
 Someone to sit by me.
-Let me vent.
 Use their two ears rather than a big mouth.
 Possibly then I’d listen to the Lord.
-Better chance than when you bomb me with guilt and unwelcome advice like Job’s friends did to him.
+Better chance than when you bomb me with guilt and unwelcome advice.
 Or lob pointed Bible verses my way.
 Here’s something else–pray with me.
-Not blather some sneaky sermonette.
-Pray.
 Cry out to God.

-In my story, life got better in some ways and not so great in others.
+In my story, life gets better in some ways.
+Not so great in others.
 Not everything collapsed around me as I feared.
 Neither did I get everything I hoped for.
 You know how this can be.
-Your experience as well?
-I’m not surprised.

-Looking back at Psalm 88 again, I notice something in that first verse– ‘O Lord, God of my salvation; I cry out day and night before you.’
+Looking at Psalm 88 again, I notice something– ‘O Lord, God of my salvation; I cry out day and night before you (v.1).’
 Wait a minute.
 He hasn’t lost his faith in the Lord.
-He’s hanging on to Him for dear life as best he can.
+He’s hanging on to Him as best he can.
 You can also.
 I did.
-And I’m still holding on to the One who is my salvation.
+I’m still holding on to the One who is my salvation.
 No matter what.
 Even if the happy ending will not be in this life.
 Even then.
 Especially then.

-Prayer: Thank you, Lord, that we can trust you in the darkest of times.
+Thank you, Lord, that we can trust you no matter what.
 In Jesus’ name.
 Amen.